shoganhennessy/shoganhennessy.github.io/_pages/about.md

 ### To-Do

-- Complete the personal/cycling page
 - Blog post about Scotland overdoses
-- Blog post about experience as an RA, Dan's research and the HBS
+- Blog post about experience as an RA, and the HBS